GordonVi/win2s3/README.md

 Win2S3 is a collection of Powershell scripts to make backing up and restoring files to Windows easy

-- Uses AWS CLI, icacls.exe, and Powershell
-- Doesn't require admin in backup or list
-- Works with proxies

 _Win2S3 operates in the same fashion as robocopy, rsync, and such.
 It's not a drive imager.
 It can't backup everything from the root._

 ## Features